Vaccine target to fall short by 25,000 this week, HSE says

 Supply and co-ordination issues cause frustration for GPs

 HSE chief executive Paul Reid says there has been ‘understandable frustration and noise’ among doctors about the vaccine rollout.
-Photograph: Leah Farrell / Photocall Ireland
+File photograph: iStock

 Health Service Executive (HSE) chief executive Paul Reid has said there has been “understandable frustration and noise” among doctors about the vaccine rollout.